 In this tutorial, we will show you how to install Java JDK 8 on CentOS 6.
-There are many programs and scripts that require java to run it, but usually, Java is not installed by default on VPS or Dedicated Server.
+There are many programs and scripts that require java to run, but usually, Java is not installed by default on VPS or Dedicated Server.
 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘